KVChandrashekar/SuperMarket-mini-project/README.md

-# SuperMarket-mini-project
+# Supermarket
-Its a mini project done on SuperMarket Billing system using PHP, HTML, CSS Languages and SQL for DataBase.
+This is a mini project on Supermarket Database Management System using PHP and MySQL.